LukePappa/Ourism/p.md

 All perceive a world wherein they apprehend Divine Love as the only reality.
-Knowledge of God belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.
+God is known to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.